yhassanzadeh13/lightchain-container/README.md

 levels = 30  // length of nameID (levels of skip graph) Mode = True // honest or malicious validationFees = 1 // reward received by validator

+Token = 20 // Represents any type of asset

+// Mode of lightchain
+//(False -> original || True -> Smartcontract)
+ContractMode = False
 ```
+## Pre-requisite redarding smart contract integration
+In solidityContracts folder put your .sol file.
+Detailed instructions are given in [docs](solidityContracts/smartcontract.md).

 ## Running the simulation

-First you have to build the container.
+Then you have to build the container.
 You need to do this step for any change in the code.
 ```
 make build-container
 ```